amplication/amplication/README.md

 ## License

 A large part of this project is licensed under the [Apache 2.0](./LICENSE) license.
-The only expection are the components under the `ee` (enterprise edition) directory, these are licensed under the [Amplication Enterprise Edition](./ee/LICENSE) license.
+The only exception are the components under the `ee` (enterprise edition) directory, these are licensed under the [Amplication Enterprise Edition](./ee/LICENSE) license.